Nikola Milenković: Fiorentina

+2017–2019

-On 24 May 2017, Partizan president Milorad Vučelić confirmed that Milenković would be joining Serie A side Fiorentina in the summer.
+On 24 May 2017, president of Partizan Milorad Vučelić confirmed that Milenković would join Serie A club Fiorentina in the summer.
 The transfer fee was reported as €5.1 million.
-Milenković made his debut for Fiorentina in 1–0 away victory over Cagliari on 22 December 2017, having played 84 minutes of the game.
-During the first few months, Nikola was getting used to his new environment and that's why Viola coach Stefano Pioli didn't often include him in the starting line-up.
-However, the tragic death of the team captain Davide Astori made Pioli change his mind and include Nikola in the starting eleven more often.
+Milenković made his debut for Fiorentina in 1–0 away league victory against Cagliari on 22 December 2017, having played 84 minutes of the match.
+Whilst adapting to the Italian environment during the first week of arrival, coach Stefano Pioli did not often include him in the starting line-up.
+However, the death of the team captain Davide Astori made Pioli change his mind and include Milenković in the starting line-up frequently.